fffonion/nginx-unzip-module/README.md

 ## Nginx configuration example

 * file_in_unzip_archivefile - points to the zipped file
-* file_in_unzip_extract - file to be extracted from the zipped file
+* file_in_unzip_extract - file index to be extracted from the zipped file
 * file_in_unzip - flag activating the module

 <pre>